 The National Heavy Vehicle Regulator (NHVR) is responsible for giving in-principal support for Special Purpose Vehicles (SPVs).

-Heavy vehicle operators importing SPVs need to apply to the NHVR for in-principle support and may need a vehicle standards exemption permit (PDF, 424KB) to enable registration of the SPV.
+Heavy vehicle operators importing SPVs need to apply to the NHVR for in-principle support and may need submit a vehicle standards exemption permit application to enable registration of the SPV.

 The NHVR liaises directly with state and territory road transport authorities and road managers to coordinate exemption applications and issue permits.